wp-plugins/stripe-gateway-for-events-manager-pro/README.txt

 Once installed, you can enable the Stripe gateway in the Events -> Gateways administration section, after adding your API keys, available from your stripe.com admin console.

+== Screenshots ==

+1. Activate Stripe Gateways.
+2. After activate Stripe gateway, you need to set Test Secret Key, Test Publishable Key, Live Secret Key and Live Publishable Key information.
+3. Once you’ve activated Stripe gateways, they will be made available as payment options on your booking form for any event with chargeable tickets (i.e. non-free events).

+== Changelog ==
+= 1.0 =
+* Initial Release

 == Frequently Asked Questions ==

 = Do I need Events Manager Pro? =